Why Skier Level Is a Terrible Way to Choose Ski Boots

 Better boots are not about ego

-Let’s be fair to expert skiers for a moment.
+Let’s be fair to expert skiers.

 There is a reason passionate skiers care about better boots.